RegenerationWithJoy

 Varies annually – typically opens in spring.
 Apply here

 The ECCC Meteorologists Awards is a scholarship initiative run by Universities Canada, with funding from Environment and Climate Change Canada, supporting students entering meteorology and atmospheric science programs across Canada.
-It removes financial barriers and encourages new talent in critical fields like weather forecasting, climate research, and atmospheric science.
+It removes financial barriers and encourages new talent.

 The offer